Can Air Conditioning Affect Transmission?

 5. Reduced Engine Power Mode

-Reduced engine power mode or ‘limp mode’ is a safety feature that’s designed to protect your engine and transmission from damage when there is any serious problem with the engine.
+Reduced engine power mode is a safety feature.
+It protects the engine and transmission from damage if there is a serious problem.

 What Are The Symptoms Of A Bad AC Compressor?